 - Civil and structural project management and business development

-Our undergraduate certificates take six months to complete.
-We deliver our online undergraduate certificates on a part-time intensive basis.
-Part-time students are expected to spend approximately 28 hours per week learning the program material and completing assessments.
+Our undergraduate certificates take six months to complete full time (or part-time equivalent).
+Students are expected to spend approximately 10-15 hours per week per unit learning the program material and completing assessments.
 This includes attending tutorials.

 A census date is the date at which an enrolment is considered to be final.
 Any withdrawal you make after the study period census date will incur an academic penalty (for example, a fail grade) and a financial penalty (for example, no refund of your student contribution or tuition fees).
 See our current census dates.

 Any student has a right to appeal a decision of the Engineering Institute of Technology (EIT) or any member of the institute’s staff.
 EIT has a comprehensive Policy on Appeals and Grievances to assist students.